hollingsworthd/micronaut-libgdx-teavm/README.md

 LibGDX apps such as this one can also be built to native, OpenGL-based apps on iOS, Android, Windows, Mac, and Linux, but that's not explored in this example.

-PR's licensed under Apache License Version 2.0 are welcome.
+PR's contributed under the Apache License Version 2.0 are welcome.

 ---